 If ISTA-to-RSTA LMR reporting was negotiated, then the ISTA shall include a CFO parameter in the ISTA-to-RSTA LMR (see 9.6.7.37 Location Measurement Report frame format).
 The ISTA shall estimate the CFO parameter based on the DL NDP from the RSTA.
 The RSTA may account for clock rate differences between ISTA and RSTA based on the CFO parameter included in the received ISTA-to-RSTA LMR.
 The mechanism by which t4 and t1 are adjusted by RSTA is implementation specific.
-The CFO parameter refers to the t1 and t4 indicated in the same ISTA-to-RSTA LMR instance..
+The CFO parameter refers to the t1 and t4 indicated in the same ISTA-to-RSTA LMR instance.

-In the secured mode of VHTz, if RSTA detects abnormal result in the TOA calculation based on a UL NDP from ISTA, for example, receiving the PHY-RXEND.indication(Integrity Check Error) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1, and if ISTA-to-RSTA LMR is negotiated and agreed on between the ISTA and RSTA and the ISTA detects abnormal result in the TOA calculation based on a DL NDP from RSTA, for example, receiving the PHY-RXEND.indication(Integrity Check Error) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to-RSTA LMR carrying the TOA measured from the DL NDP to 1; otherwise the Invalid Measurement field in in RSTA-to-ISTA LMR and ISTA-to-RSTA LMR shall be set to 0.
-For the non-secured mode of VHTz, the Invalid Measurement field is reserved.

-Note: if the Invalid Measurement field in RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is set to 1, the RSTA or ISTA receiving the LMR should discard the TOA carried in the LMR.
+If the Invalid Measurement field in RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is set to 1, the RSTA or ISTA receiving the LMR should discard the TOA carried in the LMR.